Student Information

 Request Accommodations

-At the beginning of every semester all students with academic accommodations will need to request their approved accommodations by submitting a Class Accessibility Letter (CAL) request.
-Following the student's request for academic accommodations, a Class Accessibility Letter will be sent via email to student.
+At the beginning of every semester all students with academic accommodations will need to request their approved accommodations by submitting a Course Accessibility Letter (CAL) request form.
+Following the student's request for the CAL, the semester Course Accessibility Letter will be sent via the student's NMT email along with information for next steps.

 Note: The student will deliver the Class Accessibility Letter to instructors and make plans with them to ensure appropriate access to accommodations.